Header

 Baahhh!
 It's very confusing.
 The last 20 minutes push this recording to a perfect five stars.
 In an unusual way the tracks from the '80 album sit very comfortably with the original LP from '72.
 But it means I can't review 'Moving' on it's own.

-A strange scenario which is one I've never experienced before.
-I love this album and would recommend it to all prog fans.
+I love this weird and wonderful album and would recommend it to all prog fans.

 Dobermensch | 5/5 |